TAKE THE PLEDGE: COMMIT TO PERSONAL STEPS TO REDUCE NITROGEN POLLUTION

 3. Replace your septic system or cesspool with an innovative and advanced treatment system.

-Suffolk County is currently offering incentives of up to $30,000 to homeowners who choose to replace their current wastewater systems (cesspools and septic systems) with innovative and advanced treatment systems under the Suffolk County Septic Improvement Program and New York State’s Septic System Replacement Program.
+Nassau and Suffolk Counties are currently offering incentives to homeowners who choose to replace their current wastewater systems (cesspools and septic systems) with innovative and advanced treatment systems.
 These new systems have the ability to reduce nitrogen and as a result protect our water quality.
 If you are a resident of East Hampton, Southampton or Shelter Island you may be eligible for additional funding.